-We have partnered with regionally-accredited universities to provide graduate-level university credits for our courses.
+We have partnered with regionally-accredited universities to provide graduate-level professional development credits for our courses.
 All courses taken for graduate credit receive both a Certificate of Completion and a University Transcript for your records.
-Their fees are $50-$55 per credit depending upon the university.
+Their fees are $55 per credit.

 Upon completion of your course, email email@example.com to let us know you want university credits and which university you have selected for those credits from our list of regionally-accredited university partners.
 See University Partners tab.

 CE Credits Online will email you instructions on how to pay for the credits.

 CE Credits Online will forward all the required documentation to the University you selected.

 The University partner will process your course completion and provide a transcript that includes the name of the course, course number, number of credits, and your grade.

 You will receive directions on how to receive your transcript in email form, and you can also review the University Partners section of our website for more information.

 You must check with your district to ensure the credits received will meet your specific requirements.
 We will not be held responsible if your school, district or state does not accept the credits issued.

 Obtaining Clock Hours